How to make Magento 2 faster

 You can configure the cache storage in Stores->Configuration->System->Full Page Cache

-Magento 2 uses EAV Database structure for storing categories and products.
-That means product and category data are stored in the multiple tables and complex SQL queries are done when it comes to showing them,saving or updating.
-This doesn’t sound to scary for few products, because nowdays websites use powerful servers with more then 4 GB Ram and 2 Processors.
-But if your store has more then few thousand products, you will see a big difference in the website speed.
+The next method of making Magento 2 faster is a flat catalog.
+Magento 2 uses an EAV Database structure for storing categories and products.
+That means product and category data are stored in multiple tables and complex SQL queries are done when it comes to showing them, saving, or updating.
+This doesn’t sound too scary for few products, because nowadays websites use powerful servers with more than 4 GB Ram and 2 Processors.
+But if your store has more than a few thousand products, you will see a big difference in the website speed.
 Magento has implemented Flat Catalog technology in order to solve this problem.
-It collects and stores the data in the single table and then uses that on product listing pages.
-The example is the category page.
+It collects and stores the data in a single table and then uses that on product listing pages.
+An example is the category page.

 Stores->Configuration->Catalog->Storefront->Use Flat Catalog Category – For Categories